petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/server-administration-and-email.md

 ### Configuring Mail in LXC-SM or On-Premises

+In real life, you'd already have a mail server for Liferay to use.
+Here, you'll simulate one.

 1. Download [FakeSMTP](http://nilhcem.com/FakeSMTP/).

 1. Unzip the file.
 Start the FakeSMTP mail server with the following command: